Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Results

 \subsection{Sampling Impact (RQ3)}

 To investigate how the mutation sampling rates affect the performance of \name, we attempt to localise the studied faults using mutants sampled with different rates.
-For this study, we use the PM$^+$(F) model, and compute the same set of evaluation metrics.

-Table~\ref{tab:RQ3_uniform_random} shows the uniform sampling results with rates of 0.1, 0.3, 0.5, and 0.7: all metric values are averages across 20 different samples.
-The column "$wef$ mean" contains the average of 20 mean $wef$ values, each of which is a mean $wef$ across all faults in the corresponding subject.
-Table~\ref{tab:RQ3_uniform_random} also includes the results obtained without sampling (Full).
+Table~\ref{tab:RQ3} (left side) shows the uniform sampling results with rates of 0.1, 0.3, 0.5, and 0.7: all metric values are averaged across 20 different samples.
+Table~\ref{tab:RQ3} also includes the results obtained without sampling (Full).
 The best results are typeset in bold.

 As expected, the Full configuration often shows the best performance, followed by sampling rates of 0.7 and 0.5.
-Since we expect different mutants to contribute different amounts of information to localisation, we do not find it surprising that sampling rates down to 0.5 can sometimes perform as well as the Full configuration.
+Since we expect different mutants to contribute different amounts of information to localisation, we do not find it surprising that sampling rates down to 0.5 show comparable results with the Full configuration.
 However, the performance does not degrade at the same rate as the sampling rate, as can be seen from the results obtained using the sampling rate of 0.1.

 Since larger methods are likely to produce more mutants, uniform sampling will effectively sample more mutants for larger methods.
 We investigate whether this is disadvantageous for relatively smaller methods by evaluating stratified sampling: given the threshold parameter $N$, stratified sampling randomly chooses only $N$ mutants from methods with more than $N$ mutants, and chooses all mutants if their number is below $N$.
-Table~\ref{tab:RQ3_stratified_random} contains the results obtained using stratified mutant sampling with $N \in \{5, 10, 15, 20\}$.
-The column "Sample Ratio" is the ratio of the number of mutants sampled by stratified sampling to the number of all mutants.
+Table~\ref{tab:RQ3} (right side) contains the results obtained using stratified mutant sampling with $N \in \{5, 10, 15, 20\}$.
+The value in the parenthesis, i.e., "Ratio", is the average ratio of the number of mutants sampled by stratified sampling to the number of all mutants.